stealthBS/demo1-repo/AI notes.md

 <br>

 <h5 align="center">Chain of Thought Reasoning</h5>
 This approach involves asking the AI to breakdown its think into step-by-step.
 We use this approach for best quality response, big discission making and where factual output is important.
-Sometime we also use in prompt like *`Let's think step-by-step. . . .`*.
+Sometime we also use in prompt like *`Let's think step-by-step`*.

 - For example :
 *`Write a product launch plan for a new line of smart home security cameras.
 Using chain of through, start by outlining the key components of a launch plan, then explaining why each component is essential, and finally providing examples of best practices.`*